kennycason/kennycason/posts/2011-07-20-john-conways-game-of-life-windowsc-ascii.markdown

 ---
 title: John Conway's Game of Life - Windows/C++ (ASCII)
 author: Kenny Cason
-tags: C++, John Conways Game of Life, Simulation
+tags: c++, john conways game of life, simulation
 ---

 This is a simple version of John Conway's Game of Life written in C/C++ and runs on Windows using ASCII graphics.